awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/docker-singlecontainer-deploy.md

 Single container Docker environments can be launched from a Dockerfile \(which describes an image to build\), a Dockerrun\.aws\.json file \(which specifies an image to use and additional Elastic Beanstalk configuration options\), or both\.
 These configuration files can be bundled with source code and deployed in a ZIP file\.

-Get started with one of the following example applications, or see  for details on authoring Docker configuration files for a single container environment\.
+Get started with one of the following example applications, or see [Single Container Docker Configuration](create_deploy_docker_image.md) for details on authoring Docker configuration files for a single container environment\.

 **To launch an environment \(console\)**